2008 Dallas Desperados season

-The 2008 Dallas Desperados season is the seventh season for the franchise.
+The 2008 Dallas Desperados season was the seventh season for the franchise.
 The Desperados finished the regular season 12–4, but despite having the second best record in the National Conference, they made the playoffs as the 3rd seed because they did not win their division.
 Their Wild Card round opponent was the New York Dragons, a team which the Desperados had defeated in both regular season meetings.
 The Dragons, unfortunately for the Desperados, won the game that counted the most of the three, eliminating the Desperados from the playoffs by a score of 77–63.